raydenlim/tp/docs/UserGuide.md

 #### Deleting a Student : `delete`

-You can delete a specific student from your address book.
+You can delete a specific student from F.A.K.E.J.A.R.V.I.S.

 Format: `delete INDEX`

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in F.A.K.E.J.A.R.V.I.S.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 > **Note:**